The Halo Bispectrum Multipoles in Redshift Space: Results

 In figure~\ref{fig:bias_relations} we compare three cases with our reference 5-parameter model: applying each of the bias relations $b_2(b_1,\bG)$ and $\bG(b_1)$ individually, as well as the two of them combined.
 In the top-left panel we show their difference in the DIC with respect to the reference model, as a function of the largest wavenumber $\kmax$ for the analysis of the monopole plus quadrupole.
 The top-right panel shows instead the effective numbers of parameters, again as a function of $\kmax$ and for $B_0+B_2$.
 The DIC shows a marginal preference for the $\bG(b_1)$ relation, for values of $\kmax$ close to $0.06\kMpc$, whereas the combination of the two relations quickly becomes disfavoured beyond $\kmax = 0.05\kMpc$.

-In the bottom panel of figure~\ref{fig:bias_relations} we show the contour plots from the analysis at $\kmax=0.06\kMpc$, showing the 1- and 2-$\sigma$ 2D constraints on the bias and shot-noise parameters for the three models.
-All three cases lead to a reduction in the marginalised posterior constraints, however, we notice how the application of the tidal bias relation leads to constraints on $b_1$ and $f$ that are systematically offset from the fiducial values, while the other two cases involving the $b_2(b_1)$ relation significantly reduces any potential tension.
+In the bottom panel of figure~\ref{fig:bias_relations} we show the contour plots from the analysis at $\kmax=0.06\kMpc$, showing the 68.3\% and 95.4\% credible intervals on the bias and shot-noise parameters for the three models.
+All three cases lead to tighter marginalised posterior contours, however, we notice how the application of the tidal bias relation leads to constraints on $b_1$ and $f$ that are systematically offset from the fiducial values, while the other two cases involving the $b_2(b_1)$ relation significantly reduces any potential tension.
 We caution that this outcome might in fact be fortuitous since the $b_2(b_1)$ relation crosses the $b_1$ - $b_2$ contour of the reference model close to the fiducial value of $b_1$ recovered from the real-space analysis of \PaperII{}.
-We should stress, in any event, that these systematic differences are only evident due to the very large cumulative simulation volume: we leave for future work an assessment for a more realistic volume \cite{MorettiEtalInPrep} .
+We should stress, in any case, that these systematic differences are only evident due to the very large cumulative simulation volume: we leave for future work an assessment for a volume that can be achieved in real surveys \cite{MorettiEtalInPrep} .